United States • linkedin.com/in/udaykiran • Born on March 16th

 Uday joined Watsi on March 18th, 2016.
-Four years ago, Uday became the 1849th member to automatically support a new Watsi patient every month.
-Since then, 4,100 more people have become monthly donors!
-Uday's most recent donation traveled 8,300 miles to support Win, a farmer from Burma, to fund kidney stone treatment.
+Seven years ago, Uday joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Uday's most recent donation traveled 8,500 miles to support Caleb, a 3-year-old toddler from Kenya, to treat his clubfoot.

 Uday has funded healthcare for 77 patients in 11 countries.